 We open the way to facilitate collection of data for further research.
 We enable a mutual correction of operation of cooperating racks in a master-slave configuration.
 Therefore, we create an opportunity to use machine learning or artificial intelligence for more sophisticated applications

 It's good to know what my options are, but most of all to have a choice.
 If I decide to build a solar tracker for my own needs.
 Do I have to invest in a great solution that requires internet access, a data collection server, artificial intelligence and many other elements.
 Of course not.
-Let's think about what we will need for the tracker to do "his" and his "mistakes" and awkwardness will not cause us significant loss in tracker performance.
+Let's think about what we will need for the tracker to do "the job" and his "mistakes" and awkwardness will not cause us significant loss in tracker performance.

 Exactly: The division of trackers into astronomical and optical was not brought up by accident.
 The one mentioned earlier (open / closed system) is, so to speak; "Off the topic."
 As a recent tracker owner, I will focus on its accuracy.
 This means that none of the listed ones will meet my expectations. ... what is the accuracy, after all, tracking is about performance, not accuracy.
 I will explain this using the example of disadvantages.
 From a performance perspective - not a sun position, but the direction of the radiation does matter. (look at this photo)